chfont/RowanVm/language.md

 - cjump: Conditional jump.
 Evaluates condition, then jumps if satisfied.
 Ex: `cjump eq ra rb`
 - pr: Print.
 Takes one register, and prints its value to the console.
 Ex: `pr ra`
 - prb: Print as boolean.
 Takes one register, prints true if it is not 0, false otherwise.
 Ex: `prb ra`
+- addc: Addition.
+Takes a register and an integer, storing register + integer in the register.
+Ex: `addc ra 5`
+- subc: Subtraction.
+Takes a register and an integer, storing register - integer in the register.
+Ex: `subc ra 5`
+- multc: Multiplication.
+Takes a register and an integer, storing register * integer in the register.
+Ex: `multc ra 5`
+- divc: Division.
+Takes a register and an integer, storing register / integer in the register.
+Ex: `divc ra 5`